SergeyFM/SergeyFM/README.md

 <br>

-I ended up getting a **C#** job, which means that I.prioritize the .NET platform überall.
+I ended up getting a **C#** job, which means that I prioritize the .NET platform überall.
 Other languages and platforms will wait. <br>

 ### Languages I like: